 Desired Outcomes and Results

-Goal: Forest City - Dunbar Elementary School will increase student proficiency on the North Carolina End-of-Grade Test of Reading to at least 63% by the end of the 2020-2021 school year.
-Baseline Performance: Reading Proficiency on the EOG was 49.8% in 2018-19.
+Goal: Forest City - Dunbar Elementary School will increase student proficiency on the North Carolina End-of-Grade Test of Reading to at least 52% by the end of the 2022-2023 school year.
+Baseline Performance: Reading Proficiency on the EOG was 38.5% in 2020-21.
+Reading Proficiency on the EOG progressed to 49% in 2021-22.

-Goal: Forest City - Dunbar Elementary School will increase student proficiency on the 5th Grade North Carolina End-of-Grade Test of Science to at least 80% by the end of the 2020-2021 school year.
-Baseline Performance: Reading Proficiency on the EOG was 78.3% in 2018-19.
+Goal: Forest City - Dunbar Elementary School will increase student proficiency on the 5th Grade North Carolina End-of-Grade Test of Science to at least 80% by the end of the 2021-2023 school year.
+Baseline Performance: Science Proficiency on the EOG was 60.2% in 2020-21.
+Science Proficiency on the EOG progressed to 72.6% in 2021-22.

 When we achieve these goals, we will increase the number of students who are prepared for academic success when they complete their elementary studies and transition to the middle school and assist the district in meeting their Strategic Performance Outcomes.
 As a reflection of our school mission statement: "Creating Leaders Who SHINE: Successful, Happy, Innovative, Nurturing, Empowered, we work to teach the "whole-child" and address their academic and social-emotional needs.
 This aligns with the Rutherford County Schools district transformation strategies.